apache/forrest/etc/cocoon_upgrade/README.txt

     Otherwise, copy the relavent license.txt file from $COCOON_HOME/legal.

+9. Keep our Cocoon config files synchronised at main/webapp/WEB-INF/

-9.  cd $FORREST_HOME/main
+10. cd $FORREST_HOME/main

-10. Build a regular forrest distribution and test, test test.
+11. Build a regular forrest distribution and test, test test.

     The testing should consist of doing a "forrest site", "forrest run" and "forrest war" against existing forrest projects and also against new "forrest seed" sites.

-11. Update the cocoon "svn info" at the top of this README.txt
+12. Update the cocoon "svn info" at the top of this README.txt